The Search for a DU Mascot

 To develop the future DU mascot character, the University's Marketing & Communications division, along with the professional research firm Stratfix, followed a defined process to collaborate with groups across the DU community.
 This process was similar to the one that led to our successful new University "shield" logo.

 As an extension of the student task force formed in January 2013, a new mascot steering committee was created.
-It consists of alumni from several generations, faculty and staff representatives, and graduate and undergraduate student leaders from across campus.
-This steering committee will guide the research process.
+It consisted of alumni from several generations, faculty and staff representatives, and graduate and undergraduate student leaders from across campus.
+This steering committee guided the research process.

-At the end of the process, the mascot steering committee will recommend a final, tested mascot to the DU Board of Trustees for approval (see phase 4 below).
+At the end of the process, the mascot steering committee hoped to recommend a final, tested mascot to the DU Board of Trustees for approval, but was unable to as a result of this research.
+The mascot concepts will need to be refined further.

-The research project was broken into four phases.
+The research project was broken into three phases.

 PHASE 1, April 3 - 26: Exploratory Research and Concept Development